tianyhe/vrchat-guide/README.md

 ```bash
 python packages/suql/src/suql/faiss_embedding.py
 ```
 p.s.
 This will occasionally crash, but it's fine.
+Just wait a few seconds and run it again.

 #### Start Free-text Server (in new terminal)